ryanpedersen42/auth0-spa-tech-challenge/README.md

 Nodemon will restart the server if you make any edits to the APIs <br>
 You will also see any lint errors in the console.

+### APIs
+In addition to Auth0, this project makes use of two APIs: Google People and FullContact. <br>
+OF NOTE: To use the Google People API to access contacts, you need to select that option inside of Auth0 (Dashboard > Connections > Social > Google > Permissions).
+Google requires production apps to be verified, but testing is OK.
+End users will need to accept that the Pizza 42 will access their contacts and to acknowledge that they know Google hasn't verified the app.

 ## Usage
 ### Authentication
-You can log in with email or password or Google. <br>
+You can log in with email/password or Google. <br>

 ### Verification
-If you log in with email / password, you will receive an email to verify. <br>
+If you log in with email/password, you will receive an email to verify your email address. <br>
-If the profile has been verified, a verification checkmark is added to the profile page.<br>
-You can click the order button once you have verified. <br>
+Once the profile has been verified, a verification checkmark is added to the profile page, and you can click the order button.<br>

 ### API Calls
 The API tests are under the External API tab.<br>